Hyperbolic traveling waves driven by growth: Nonlinear stability of traveling front solutions in the parabolic regime

 \end{thm}

-\begin{rmq} \begin{enumerate} \item The additional weight $e^{-\phi(z)}$ in the last contribution (weighted $L^2$ space) is specific to the lack of coercivity in the energy estimates. \item The constant $c(\e)$ that we obtain degenerates as $\e\to 1$, due to the transition from a parabolic to an hyperbolic regime. \item We restrict ourselves to compactly supported initial perturbations $u^0$ to justify all integration by parts.
-Indeed the solution $u(t,z)$ remains compactly supported for all $t>0$ because of the finite speed of propagation.
-The result is the same if we assume that $u^0$ decays sufficiently fast at infinity. \end{enumerate} \end{rmq}
+\begin{rmq} \begin{enumerate} \item The additional weight $e^{-\phi(z)}$ in the last contribution (weighted $L^2$ space) is specific to the lack of coercivity in the energy estimates. \item The constant $c(\e)$ that we obtain degenerates as $\e\to 1/\sqrt{F'(0)}$, due to the transition from a parabolic to an hyperbolic regime. \item We restrict ourselves to compactly supported initial perturbations $u^0$ to justify all integration by parts.
+Indeed the solution $u(t,z)$ remains compactly supported for all $t>0$ because of the finite speed of propagation (see the kinetic formulation \eqref{eq:twospeeds} and \cite[Chapter 12]{Evans-PDE}).
+The result would be the same if we were assuming that $u^0$ decays sufficiently fast at infinity. \end{enumerate} \end{rmq}

 \begin{proof} We proceed in several steps.

 \paragraph{1- Derivation of the energy estimates.}

 The equation satisfied by the perturbation $\w$ writes